Boubker-1/arabic-word-autocompleter/README.md

 This is a classification problem as we treat the word we predict as a class, and every sequence in the corpus lines the model trained on has a word that can be treated as a lable.
 We will a number of classes equal to the number of unique words in the corpus lines

-The corpus used for training this model was made by Mourad Abbas (Khaleej-2004) and it has 4 categories: Economy, International News, Local News and Sports
+The corpus used for training this model was assembeled by Mourad Abbas (Khaleej-2004) and it has 4 categories: Economy, International News, Local News and Sports.
+Each contain more than 900 document.
+Each document is a long line of text and stored in HTML format.

 Due to memory limits, this model was only trained on 50 documents from Economy category.